 An A4 size, spiral bound practical workbook entitled ‘Reflected Energy Pathways – a practical workbook for physical therapists’ was published on 20 March 2008.
 It includes acupoints and reflex points on the limbs, spine, abdomen, skull, face, tongue, teeth, ear, hands, feet and eyes.
 This was an absolute first!!
 A second reprint was carried out by Lotus Publishing in June 2009 containing all the same illustrations but with a different cover and binding.

 In February 2009, Lotus Publications approached me to write ‘ The Concise Book of Acupoints‘.
 This book was published in September 2010.
+I took over the production of this book in 2020 and reprinted it under my imprint.
 I completed the manuscript of ‘Light Touch Reflextherapy‘ in March 2012.
 It describes the many and various ways of using the reflexes of the body in healing.
 It was published mid May 2012.
 This was followed by a look at two other chakras – the Soma and Hridaya in an article that may be used in a future tome.
 The next book was an ‘e’ book through Amazon Kindle- called ‘Acupressure and Homoeopathy Combinations in the Treatment of Common Ailments‘.
 This is a book for the lay person describing how these two disparate forms of complementary medicine may be used together to ease 25 common ailments and pain syndromes.
 This is available as a pdf download and is now available as a paperback in a revamped edition.

 ‘Distance Analysis and Healing – My Way!” was published on 24 April 2016 and will also be available as a pdf download.
-This will be followed by a large book on ‘The Holistic Spine – Reflections and Associations’.
-I hope to get it published by Summer 2017 and the A1 colour poster of the same name will then be reprinted, plus a CD Rom of The Holistic Spine – busy times ahead!
+This has been followed by BOOK ONE of the book ‘The Holistic Spine – Reflections and Associations’ that was published in Summer 2017 and the A1 colour poster of the same name was reprinted.
+BOOK TWO was published in October 2018.
+A composite and revamped book may be published as a hard copy in 2021 The next 2 books in the pipeline are ‘Lesser Major and Minor Chakras with Acupressure and Reflexology’ and ‘ Clinical Acupressure and Reflexology in Spinal Conditions’.
+The first one should be published in April 2021.

 Away from medicine, I have always been fascinated by the art forms that depict the Christian Cross (something Freudian here) I have collected hundreds of examples over the years and would like to publish them in a booklet.